 Working for a politician or on a political campaign

 Working for a politician as a researcher or staffer is often the first step into political and policy positions.
 It’s also demanding, prestigious, and gives you lots of connections.
-From this step, it’s also common to move into the executive branch, or to seek elected office.
+From this step, it’s also common to move into the executive branch or to seek elected office.
 Read more in our career review on becoming a congressional staffer.

-Our impression is that the very top staffers often have master’s or other advanced degrees, sometimes degrees from top law schools, so you may benefit from pursuing graduate school first.
+Our impression is that the very top staffers often have master’s or other advanced degrees, and sometimes degrees from top law schools, so you may benefit from pursuing graduate school first.

 You can also work for a politician on a particular campaign — some of the top people who work on winning campaigns eventually get high-impact positions in the executive branch.
 This is a high-risk strategy: it often only pays off if your candidate wins, and even then, not everybody on the campaign staff will get influential jobs or jobs in the areas they care about.
 (Running for office yourself involves a similar high-risk, high-reward dynamic.)